RonniKahalani/BCIDemos/src/org/example/bci/visualizer/README.md

 ```Java
 double data[ channelIndex ][ sampleIndex ];
 ```
-And the channel definitions/metadata are in the configuration dump listed above.

 ### Configuration Dump
 The first thing you'll see, is a configuration dump from the board: